NerdHamel/kubernetes/README.md

 - The volume-claim "stateful-mongo-server.yaml" was renamed to "mongo-server.yaml"
 - The volume "stateful-mongo-server.yaml" was renamed to "mongo-server.yaml"

+In addition, the did the following things:
-We added a new secret to the deployment service-analytics-odata so that it can use the new conversations ODATA API.
+- We added a ``new secret`` to the deployment ``service-analytics-odata`` so that it can use the new conversations ODATA API.

-We added the environment variable "NLP_REDIS_LOCK=false" to all nlp deployments
+- We added the environment variable ``NLP_REDIS_LOCK=false`` to all nlp deployments.

-We split the "ge" nlp deployment into several languages that now all reside in seperate folders witin the core/nlp-deployments folder
+- We split the ``GE`` nlp deployment into several languages that now all reside in seperate folders witin the ``core/nlp-deployments`` folder.

-We also changed the config-map "languages.yaml" to add Portugese support and change some settings for Arabic.
-You therefore need to re-apply this config-map
+- We also changed the config-map ``languages.yaml`` to add ``Portugese support`` and change some settings for ``Arabic``.
+You therefore need to re-apply this config-map.

 ### New limits
-We also changed the limits of all of the deployments for our 3.4.0 release based on monitoring results, as well as changed the livenessProbe.
+We also ``changed the limits of all of the deployments`` for our 3.4.0 release based on monitoring results, as well as changed the ``livenessProbe``.

 ### Monitoring
-We added "cadvisor" support for monitoring.
-To use this, you have to re-apply the config-map "monitoring/config-maps/prometheus-config.yaml" and deploy the daemonset "monitoring/daemonsets/cadvisor.yaml".
+We added ``cadvisor support`` for monitoring.
+To use this, you have to re-apply the config-map ``monitoring/config-maps/prometheus-config.yaml`` and deploy the daemonset ``monitoring/daemonsets/cadvisor.yaml``.